chap0ng/2023-head-md-future-of-drawing/head-md-future-of-drawing/process/2023-12-09-IA-possibilities/readme.md

 # Possible IA :
 ---

-- Here's a list of possible IA, ableton and Max preset that could be used inside Suètone.
+- Here's a list of possible IA, Ableton and Max preset that could be used inside Suètone.

 ---